njrey/marginelle/README.md

 I've used React Router and NextJS in the past, so Tanstack Router will be new for me.
 I think I'm already addicted to the concept of **type-safe routing**.
 ### LiveStore
 I'm migrating to LiveStore to explore local-first architecture and event sourcing.
 LiveStore provides offline-first reactive state management with SQLite, automatic sync across devices/tabs, and a CQRS event-sourced pattern.
 This eliminates much of the traditional backend API layer and moves state management to the edge.
-### NestJS
-I've used several backend languages (Java, PHP, Python), and many different API frameworks.
-Currently I've been enjoying FastAPI.
-I would like to get more experience with the Node ecosystem, so I decided on NestJS.
-I was torn between NestJS and Hono since Hono is so lightweight.
-In the end, I went with NestJS since it seems to be a commonly used enterprise solution.
 ### SQLite
 I have always used Postgres in my professional career.
 I know it's a bit heavier but I feel like it's often talked about as one of the most scalable options.
 Even for hobby projects, I always used Postgres since I was already familiar with it.
 Now that I've used SQLite, I can see why people choose it.
 It seems to handle everything Postgres handles, and it's been extremely easy to interact with the database and back things up.
 Eventually, I may have use of Postgres's scalability, but for a small project, SQLite has been great.
 ## Tooling